 An African safari is exciting—a grand adventure on which you are about to embark.
-There are wild animals, beautiful lodges, and G&Ts enjoyed watching breathtaking sunsets.
-And of course, you will document it with thousands of photos, too many to count, that you will cherish and show to friends and family.
+There are amazing animals, beautiful safari lodges, and G&Ts enjoyed over breathtaking sunsets.
+And of course, you will document it with thousands of photos that you will cherish and show to friends and family.
+But knowing how to pack for safari can be a challenge.

 These bags fit everything you need while adhering to the 15 kg weight limit